 Icelandic folk have been bathing outdoors in thermal pools since Viking times.
 It would be remiss of you not to join in, either as a surreal way to spend a dark winter’s day, or to unwind after a strenuous hike.

 The Blue Lagoon, with its vividly coloured water, is the most famous of Iceland’s pools – and its most commercialised.
-The Myvatn Nature Bath is popular too, set as it is amongst the Martian landscape of craters, fissures, lava beds and solfatara.
+The Myvatn Nature Bath is popular too, set as it is among the Martian landscape of craters, fissures, lava beds and solfatara.
 (Be warned: the pool can be unbearably hot first thing in the morning.)

 But really, there are thermal pools dotted all over the country.
 Ask a local for directions to their favourite.
 Chances are you’ll have it all to yourself.

 Climb over it or under it.
 Watch it glisten under the sun or listen to it crash into the sea.
 Ice puts on quite a show in Iceland.

-Vatnajökull, for example, is an around 8,100 sq km dome of ice (covering eight percent of Iceland's landmass) up to 800m thick, protected in an eponymous national park.
-To explore the rumbling glaciers, hire a guide who’ll provide the gear and steer you safely through the jumble of crevasses and pinnacles.
+Vatnajökull, for example, is an 8,100 sq km dome of ice (covering eight per cent of Iceland's landmass) up to 800m thick, protected in an eponymous national park.
+To explore the rumbling glaciers, hire a guide who will provide the gear and steer you safely through the jumble of crevasses and pinnacles.

 Then, head for Jökulsárlón, a glacial lagoon jammed with thousands of giant icebergs calved from a glacier.
 Stroll along the moraines and gaze at the icebergs as they drift by and out to sea.

 Hotels dotted around the country are designed with Aurora viewing – and your comfort – in mind.
 You can watch the lights as you eat or drink or kick back in an outdoor hot pool and leave your thermals packed away safely in your bag.

-Your chances of seeing whales in Húsavík are amongst the best in the world.
+Your chances of seeing whales in Húsavík are among the best in the world.
 Whale-watching boats fill Húsavík’s snug harbour and most days between May and September they chug out into Skjálfandi, a bay backed by brooding mountains.